tytydraco/yessleep/out/I_keep_receiving_gifts_from_my_wife_Shes_been_dead_for_three_years.md

 I’m sitting in my car now, typing this on my phone.

 I’m not sure how to move forward.
 Part of me wants to tell Isla that her mother’s back.
-But another wants to keep her safe from whatever Meg has become.
+But another wants to keep her safe from whatever my wife has become.

 What do I do?